A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Conclusions

-In addition, new Sun-as-a-star instruments are being developed and installed around the globe on telescopes with high resolution spectrographs (e.g., PEPSI \citep{Strassmeier2018}, HELIOS\footnote{ \url{https://www.unige.ch/sciences/astro/en/news/harps-sees-sunshine-for-the-first-time/}} (Zhao et al. 2023, submitted), NEID \citep{Lin(2022)}, and EXPRES \citep{Llama2023}).
+In addition, new Sun-as-a-star instruments are being developed and installed around the globe on telescopes with high-resolution spectrographs (e.g., PEPSI \citep{Strassmeier2018}, HARPS/HELIOS, NEID \citep{Lin(2022)}, ESPRESSO/POET, and EXPRES \citep{Llama2023}).
 Once all operational, this will result in a (near) constant coverage of the Sun (if weather permits), and thus greatly increase the overlap with general solar observations.